Table of Contents

 - Dither: If you dithered during capture, pattern noise and banding will reduce dramatically.

-- Gradient handling: If your stack has gradients from light pollution, don’t panic—remove them during processing.
+- Gradient handling: If your stack has gradients from light pollution, don’t panic—learn how to reduce light pollution in your images.

 Processing and Editing your Final Image